heraldns/heraldns/README.md

 ## The Problem

 You're running Docker containers with IPv6 addresses that are globally routable.
 However, Watchtower updates your container, and its IP address changes.
-Or your ISP changes your prefix.
+Or your ISP changes your prefix, breaking your static assignments.
 You want:

 - Containers automatically registered in DNS when they start
-- DNS records updated when IP addresses change (dynamic prefixes)
+- DNS records updated when IP addresses change (dynamic addresses)
 - Both IPv4 and IPv6 support (A and AAAA records)
 - Secure updates to your DNS server
 - Fine-grained control over which containers get registered

-Traditional solutions like manual DNS entries break when address or prefixes change.
+Traditional solutions like manual DNS entries break when addresses or prefixes change.
 NAT "solves" this but defeats the purpose of IPv6's global routability.
 Container-native DNS solutions don't integrate with your existing DNS infrastructure.

 **HeralDNS solves this.** It watches your containers, detects IP changes, and keeps your DNS server in sync—automatically.

 ## Features

-- 🌍 **IPv6-First**: Built for globally routable IPv6, handles dynamic changes gracefully
+- 🌍 **IPv6-First**: Built for globally routable IPv6, handles dynamic addresses gracefully
-- 🔐 **Secure Authentication**: GSS-TSIG (Kerberos) for Active Directory DNS, TSIG keys for BIND/PowerDNS
+- 🔐 **Secure Authentication**: GSS-TSIG (Kerberos) for Active Directory, TSIG keys for BIND/PowerDNS
 - 🏷️ **Label-Based Control**: Fine-grained per-container configuration using Docker labels
 - 🔄 **Automatic Sync**: Detects IP changes and updates DNS in real-time
-- 🌐 **Multi-DNS Support**: Works with Active Directory, BIND, PowerDNS, and more
+- 🌐 **Multi-Provider Support**: Works with Active Directory, BIND, PowerDNS, and more
+- 📝 **Flexible Record Types**: A, AAAA, CNAME records with extensible architecture
 - 🎯 **Network Filtering**: Only register IPs from specific Docker networks
+- 🗂️ **Multi-Zone Support**: Update multiple DNS zones from a single deployment
 - 🧹 **Auto Cleanup**: Removes DNS records when containers stop
-- ⚙️ **Flexible Configuration**: Global defaults with per-container overrides
+- ⚙️ **Flexible Configuration**: Global defaults with per-container and per-record-type overrides

 ## Quick Start